Coronavirus Disease 2019 (COVID-19)

 How is coronavirus disease 2019 (COVID-19) diagnosed?

-Your healthcare provider will look at the risk for COVID in your community and will ask about your symptoms.
+Your healthcare provider will look at the risk of COVID-19 in your community and will ask about your symptoms.
 They will also ask about your recent travel and contact with sick people.
-If your healthcare provider thinks you may have the COVID-19 virus, they will work closely with your local health department to see if you should be tested.
-Follow all instructions from your healthcare provider.
-COVID-19 is diagnosed by:
+If your healthcare provider thinks you may have the virus, they will recommend testing.

-- Nose-throat swab.
+COVID-19 is diagnosed through a nose-throat swab.
 A cotton-tipped swab is wiped inside your nose to the back of your throat.
-This is a test that looks for evidence of the virus to tell you if you have a current COVID-19 infection.
+This test looks for evidence of the virus to tell you if you have a current COVID-19 infection.

 How is coronavirus disease 2019 (COVID-19) treated?